 - Identify ways to normalize psychotic experiences by seeing them as understandable in relationship to an individual’s life story, and capable of being altered

 - Create formulations that promote hope and provide direction for treatment and recovery

-- Utilize a collaborative style to engage in guided discovery of solutions to distressing psychosis-related problems, including those which have resisted the often limited effects of medications
+- Utilize a collaborative style to engage in guided discovery of solutions to distressing psychosis-related problems

 - Describe ways of integrating this psychological approach with existing treatment methods